When was your website built?

 So, how do you make your website mobile friendly?

-The answer is responsive web design.
+The answer is responsive web design, which makes your website compatible with mobile devices.
 The design provides an optimal viewing experience for the user or the customer–easy reading and navigation with minimal resizing, panning, and scrolling.
 This applies to a wide range of devices from desktops to mobile devices.

 Websites should be built with responsive web design to accommodate all screen sizes.